-Depending on the local authority’s procurement and ownership strategy, they can choose to own outright, part own or have use of, EV chargers as per the agreement thanks to Wattif EV’s flexible finance and ownership packages.
+Depending on the local authority’s procurement and ownership strategy, they can choose to own outright, part own or have use of, EV chargers as per the agreement thanks to Wattif EV’s flexible funding and ownership packages.

 Wattif EV’s funding model enables local authorities to benefit from EV infrastructure cost avoidance, allowing them to deliver other priorities simultaneously.
-By adopting this EV charger strategy early, they will also be able to meet OZEV and net zero targets sooner.
+By adopting this EV charger strategy early, they will also be able to meet net zero targets sooner.